-The existing pipeline from Carland to Cookstown has sufficient capacity to transfer 5 Ml/d but under gravity this transfer typically runs at around 2.4 Ml/d.
+The existing pipeline from Carland to Cookstown has sufficient capacity to transfer 5 Ml/d to Central WRZ, which would remove the deficit here.
+Currently this transfer typically runs at around 2.4 Ml/d under gravity.
 The addition of booster pumps will enable the 5 Ml/d capacity to be realised.